-We will keep you posted again next month with our antics.
+We will keep you posted again with more news in November/December.
 In the meantime, take care and stay safe.